-Descriptor Definition dB(A) Noise level measurement units are decibels (dB).
-The "A" weighting scale is used to describe human response to noise.
-L Amax The maximum A-weighted noise level over a time period.
-L A1 The noise level which is exceeded for 1 per cent of the time.
-L A1,1minute The noise level which is exceeded for 1 per cent of the specified time period of 1 minute.
-L A10 The noise level which is exceeded for 10 percent of the time.
-L Aeq The average noise A-weighted energy during a measurement period.
-L A50 The noise level which is exceeded for 50 per cent of the time and the median noise level during a measurement period.
-L A90 The level exceeded for 90 percent of the time.
-The LA90 level is often referred to as the "background" noise level and is commonly used to determine noise criteria for assessment purposes.
-L Amin The minimum A-weighted noise level over a time period. $L_Ceq$ The average C-weighted noise energy during a measurement period.
+Term/descriptor Definition dB(A) Noise level measurement units are decibels (dB).
+The "A" weighting scale is used to approximate how humans hear noise.
+L {Amax} The maximum root mean squared A-weighted noise level over a time period.
+L {A1} The A-weighted noise level which is exceeded for 1 per cent of the time.
+LA1,1minute The A-weighted noise level which is exceeded for 1 per cent of the specified time period of 1 minute.
+LA10 The A-weighted noise level which is exceeded for 10 percent of the time.
+LAeq The energy average A-weighted noise level.
+L {A50} The A-weighted noise level which is exceeded for 50 per cent of the time, also the median noise level during a measurement period.
+LA90 The A-weighted noise level exceeded for 90 percent of the time, also referred to as the "background" noise level and commonly used to derive noise limits.
+LAmin The minimum A-weighted noise level over a time period.
+LCeq The energy average C-weighted noise energy during a measurement period.
 The "C" weighting scale is used to take into account low-frequency components of noise within the audibility range of humans.
 SPL Sound pressure level.
 Fluctuations in pressure measured as 10 times a logarithmic scale, with the reference pressure being 20 micropascals.
 Hertz (Hz) The frequency of fluctuations in pressure, measured in cycles per second.
 Most sounds are a combination of many frequencies together.
 AWS Automatic weather station used to collect meteorological data, typically at an altitude of 10 metres VTG Vertical temperature gradient in degrees Celsius per 100 metres altitude.
 Sigma-theta The standard deviation of the horizontal wind direction over a period of time.
-SC Stability class (or category) is determined from measured wind speed and either sigma-theta or VTG.
 IA Inaudible.
 When site noise is noted as IA then there was no site noise at the monitoring location.
 NM Not Measurable.
 If site noise is noted as NM, this means some noise was audible but could not be quantified.
-Day This is the period 7:00am to 6:00pm.
-Evening This is the period 6:00pm to 10:00pm.
-Night This is the period 10:00pm to 7:00am.
+Day Monday - Saturday: 7 am to 6 pm, on Sundays and Public Holidays: 8 am to 6 pm.
+Evening Monday - Saturday: 6 pm to 10 pm, on Sundays and Public Holidays: 6 pm to 10 pm.
+Night Monday - Saturday: 10 pm to 7 am, on Sundays and Public Holidays: 10 pm to 8 am.